flicstar/flicstar.github.io/games.md

 ## The Room
 ![The Room](https://cdn.cloudflare.steamstatic.com/steam/apps/288160/header.jpg?t=1646758287#left)

 [The Room](https://store.steampowered.com/app/288160/The_Room/) by Fireproof Games.
 We thoroughly enjoyed this game (with the help of a walkthrough guide).
 It was a bit dark on our device.
-Warning: One of the items you find is a long-forgotten photograph.
-The image is a bit spooky and distrubing for young players.
+Warning: One of the items you find is a long-forgotten photograph of a spooky image that is disturbing for young players.

 ## Milo and the Magpies
 ![Milo](https://cdn.cloudflare.steamstatic.com/steam/apps/1407420/header.jpg?t=1703496388#left)